atao60/java2xtend/README.md

     git commit -m "New update"
     git push

 Then the standard jar file is available from this [Github repository](https://github.com/atao60/snapshots/raw/master/) working as a *Maven* repository.

+**Warning** As it is, Maven deploy doesn't remove the files of the previous deployments.
+It has to be done manually otherwise there is no guarantees a user pom will catch the good files.

 ### Under *Eclipse*